JazmineOuterbridge/Excel_consolidation/README.md

-# Excel File Consolidator - SharePoint Deployment Guide
+# Excel File Consolidator - SharePoint Ready

 ## Overview
-This is a complete, self-contained web application that allows users to upload multiple Excel files (.xlsx/.xls) and consolidate them into a single workbook with separate sheets.
+This is a complete, self-contained web application designed for Microsoft SharePoint deployment.
+Users can upload multiple Excel files (.xlsx/.xls) and consolidate them into a single workbook with separate sheets.
 The application runs entirely in the browser with no server-side processing required.

 ## Features
 - **Drag & Drop Upload**: Intuitive file upload with visual feedback